-Mishra Swati Anand and R. Sundararaj

-Institute of Wood Science and Technology, P.O.
-Malleswaram, Bengalure-560 003 E-Mail: mishraswati@hotmail.com ood makes up more than the sum of its parts; it is a sensory-rich immersive experience that kindles the aesthetics and creativity.
+Mishra Swati Anand and R. Sundararaj Institute of Wood Science and Technology, P.O.
+Malleswaram, Bengalure-560 003 ood makes up more than the sum of its parts; it is a sensory-rich immersive experience that kindles the aesthetics and creativity.
 The utility, durability, and functionality render it as a cosmopolitan material.
 The arresting and emotive sensation of the mere grain in isolation brings the richness, warmth and finesse that defines a space.
 Thereby wood constitutes as an integral part of human lives from ancient times to the modern societies.
 Wood is an old age fascinating traditional material to create furniture; showcasing rich texture and shades of hues varying from light coloured to rich darker tones and reflects a distinctive combination of utility, elegance and incomparable structural integrity.
-Wood, unlike other materials can fit into any setting and blend tastefully, be it modern, rustic, or traditional furniture and its versatility extend from indoors to the outdoors.
+Wood, unlike other materials can fit into any setting and blend tastefully, be it modern, rustic, or traditional furniture and its versatility resources, terrain and topography, climate and socioeconomic factors.
+These attributes aligned with sustainable management practices and sensitized consumer market would lead India as the potential global leader in the sector.